LouisGresta/LouisGresta/README.md

 - 👋 Hey, I’m @LouisGresta
-- 👀 I’m interested in
-- 🌱 I’m currently learning Application programming especially Graphic Interfaces in my personnal projects
+- 🌱 I’m currently learning Application programming in C++
-- 📚 I'm currently at school for a 3 degree bachelor in YnovCampus and learn about embedded systems
+- 📚 I'm currently at school for a 3 degree bachelor in YnovCampus and learn about robotics and embedded systems
 - 📫 You can reach me at my mail address louis.gresta@ynov.com

 <!---